wadetregaskis/FoundationExtensions/README.md

 A miscellaneous collection of extensions to Apple's Foundation framework.

+### AsyncSequence

+* `collect(upTo:stripTerminator:)` gathers items from the sequence into a `RangeReplaceableCollection` of your choosing, up until either the end of the sequence or the given terminator subsequence is encountered.
+The terminator can optionally be included in the returned collection.

 ### BidirectionalCollection

 * `longestPrefix(where:)` determines the longest prefix that matches a given condition (optionally performing a transformation on that prefix, as well), using a binary search.